scrabbletank/farhome-rules/rulesdoc.md

 ___
 #### Sylvan

 Also known as forestfolk, sylvan make their homes in the gentle forests, meadows, and hills of the world.
-Like the elves, Sylan have an affinity with nature, preffering to live in small, rural villages instead of big cities.
-Naturally cheerful, sylvan recover quickly, be it from a night of bosterious revelling or from the dangers of the forest.
+Like the elves, Sylan have an affinity with nature, preferring to live in small, rural villages instead of big cities.
+Naturally cheerful, sylvan recover quickly, be it from a night of boisterous reveling or from the dangers of the forest.

 Sylvan are short compared to most, standing 3 and a half to 4 feet tall.
 Sylvan range from slim, almost child like figures to broad, almost dwarf like bodies.
 Because of this their weight varies wildly, ranging anywhere from 40 to 100 pounds.
 While their hair follows the usual shades of red, black and blond, it's not uncommon for some families to have emerald green hair and eyes.